outdreamer/build-a-cure-1/docs/problem_solving_automation_selection.md

 	- system analysis
 	- derivation methods listed in derivation_methods.md

-- solution methods for specific problem types can be used in a solution-automation engine, but theyre not solution-automators themselves
+- solution methods for specific problem types (insight paths) can be used in a solution-automation engine, but theyre not solution-automators themselves (interface derivation enabling traversals)